-FIG is a High Risk Investment
+FIG is a High-Risk Investment

 FIG is, by their own definition and everything around it, a risky venture.
-They are trying something really new with this crowdfunding plus publishing set up that may or may not be able to become a sustainable company.
+They are trying something really new with this crowdfunding plus publishing setup that may or may not be able to become a sustainable company.
 Now, while you're not investing directly into FIG, you are investing in their ecosystem and ability to keep things going to get your money back over time if Psychonauts 2 sells well.
 FIG is, as the documents attest, presently in the red having ran only 2 campaigns—one of which was unsuccessful—and they are going to need multiple successful launches and judgments on projects to get out of it over time.
 This year is key to FIG as they need to prove they can attract and run projects on top-tier crowdfunding and prove the viability of the platform even as they likely run further into the red requiring more money from their parent company to keep going.

-The investor documents (which include the FIG Company Bylaws, License Agreement with Double Fine, Certificate of Designation, The Private Offering Memoradum, the Grasslands Subscription Agreement, and Grasslands Certificate of Incorporation) fully go into this and the fact that it's new territory with this odd set up they are doing here.
+The investor documents (which include the FIG Company Bylaws, License Agreement with Double Fine, Certificate of Designation, The Private Offering Memorandum, the Grasslands Subscription Agreement, and Grasslands Certificate of Incorporation) fully go into this and the fact that it's new territory with this odd set up they are doing here.
 It's expected that in about one year, FIG and Loose Teeth (the parent) may need to seek additional funding to keep running.
 If they are unable to secure that, it is very possible that investments will become lost effectively as the developer does not have any responsibility to the Pub Subs if FIG goes under, although they may choose to—something that would from a PR perspective make a lot of sense.
-Getting that funding either from investors or financial services is going to be key on getting projects that they can expect to show money from in a couple years in addition to getting funds from their publisher service fees that other games will be paying them upon funding.
+Getting that funding either from investors or financial services is going to be key on getting projects that they can expect to show money from in a couple of years in addition to getting funds from their publisher service fees that other games will be paying them upon funding.

 Psychonauts 2 is a Safe Bet

-This is something no one, not in FIG, Double Fine or anywhere else really knows.
+This is something no one, not in FIG, Double Fine, or anywhere else really knows.
 Psychonauts 2 and the FIG venture carry risks with them.
 Psychonauts 2, while a sequel to a cult hit and critically acclaimed game, is also a sequel to a game that sold very poorly at launch.

 In the first 5 years of its life Psychonauts sold under 500k copies.
 It has sold over 1 million since, but it is important to understand where many of those copies were sold from and not get lost in the raw 1.69 million number.